imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo ln -s /usr/bin/firejail /usr/local/bin/thunderbird
     ```

-3. Run the application as usual (via terminal or launcher and check if is runnung in a jail:
+3. Run the application as usual (via terminal or launcher and check if is running in a jail:

     ``` bash
     firejail --list
     ```

-4. Allow a sandboxed app to run again as it wase before (example: firefox)
+4. Allow a sandboxed app to run again as it was before (example: firefox)

     ``` bash
     sudo rm /usr/local/bin/firefox